 Higher tuition costs mean higher student debt.
 Since the Clinton Administration, government grants, loans, and tax credits for higher education have more than doubled to $169 billion while outstanding student loan debt has doubled to $1 trillion according to Professor Vance H. Fried of Oklahoma State University.
 The higher government spending, higher tuition rates, and higher student debt cycle hurts graduates who carry the burden of well-meaning but disastrous public policy, especially in this tough economy.
 Half of all graduates with a bachelor’s degree under age 25 are unemployed or underemployed.
 For college drop-outs (some 42% of BA degree students don’t graduate in 6 years), the burden is even worse.
 It isn’t easy to pay back a $30,000 loan serving espressos.

 At a State of the Union speech, President Obama paid lip service to the pernicious cycle of government spending and higher tuition costs saying, “We can’t just keep subsidizing skyrocketing tuition,” yet under his tenure in office, he’s done just that.
 In fact, his campaign trumpets his record of doubling spending on scholarships and financial aid.

-At his recent campaign stop at college campuses, he will no doubt capitalize on the naivety of the audience.
+At his campaign stop at Colorado State University, he will no doubt capitalize on the naivety of the audience.
 Students will applaud the President’s commitment to higher education spending because such policies seem beneficial.
 Meanwhile tuitions will continue to rise, debt will mount, and employment prospects will dim.
 It’s only a matter of time before they realize the earth isn’t flat.